paritagala/ALY6120---Group-3/reports/Assignment_6/Assignment_6.md

 The evaluation verifies that the models we used fulfilled project goals by delivering dependable forecasts, understandable clarifications and practical recommendations.
 The Logistic Regression offers clarity, Decision Tree yields clear guidelines, and Random Forest achieves robust predictive accuracy.
 United, they create a strong base for forward-thinking employee retention approaches.
 The project is ready to move into the Deployment phase with established direction on communication, governance, and monitoring in organizational practices.

+###Deployment###
+At the deployment phase, we will focus on translating the model outputs into routine HR actions, ensuring analytics creates value beyond evaluation results.
+Consistent with the CRISP-DM framework, deployment emphasizes embedding insights into organizational processes so that findings directly inform decisions rather than remain analytical artifacts (Chapman et al., 2000).

+In practice, the evaluated attrition models would be operationalized through a regularly refreshed HR dashboard.
+Instead of presenting technical metrics, we will group employees into low-, medium-, and high-risk attrition categories.
+This design follows best practices in business analytics, where simplifying outputs improves managerial adoption and decision quality (Shmueli et al., 2017).
+HR teams can then prioritize attention without treating predictions as automatic decisions.

+We also includes a clear action layer.
+For example, if the dashboard reveals persistent high-risk signals driven by frequent overtime, HR may initiate workload reviews or staffing adjustments.
+If elevated risk is associated with low job satisfaction, targeted manager check-ins or engagement initiatives can be introduced.
+These examples illustrate how analytics supports intervention planning rather than merely identifying risk, aligning with applied predictive modeling guidance that stresses actionability over accuracy alone (Hastie et al., 2009).

+Post-deployment responsibilities will also be assigned clearly.
+HR business partners interpret results and coordinate interventions, while analytics teams monitor model stability and refresh predictions as new data become available.
+Leadership oversight ensures analytical insights remain aligned with organizational priorities and ethical expectations.
+Finally, deployment success will be monitored over time.
+Trends in attrition rates and post-intervention outcomes are reviewed periodically to assess impact.
+Continuous feedback allows both the analytical process and HR practices to evolve, supporting sustainable retention strategies rather than one-time analytical insights.

+###References ###

+Chapman, P., Clinton, J., Kerber, R., Khabaza, T., Reinartz, T., Shearer, C., & Wirth, R. (2000).
+CRISP-DM 1.0: Step-by-step data mining guide.

+Hastie, T., Tibshirani, R., & Friedman, J. (2009).
+The elements of statistical learning (2nd ed.).
+Springer.

+Shmueli, G., Patel, N. R., & Bruce, P. C. (2017).
+Data mining for business analytics.
+Wiley.